Instead of absorbing your flow like a tampon or a pad, this eco-friendly alternative catches and collects it, helping you reduce waste.

 Out of Stock

-Every Aunt Flo Menstrual Cup package comes in small and large variants, each with:1 Aunt Flo menstrual cup
+Every Dima Menstrual Cup package comes in small and large variants, each with:

-The small menstrual cup is recommended for those aged 25 and under and have not endured vaginal birth.
+The small Dima menstrual cup is recommended for those aged 25 and under who have not endured vaginal birth.

-The large menstrual cup is recommended for those over 25 and have endured vaginal birth.
+The large Dima menstrual cup is recommended for those over 25 who have endured vaginal birth.

 Just like using a regular pad, simply place your cotton pad on your underwear.
 Make sure that the pad is properly aligned so that it stays secure.